raehik/ezpath/README.md

 ezpath
 ======

-`ezpath` moves files to their 'shell-friendly' equivalent - that is no caps, no annoying punctuation, no nuttin'.
-It removes most punctuation is removed and converts spaces to hyphens (`-`) among other things (check out the file itself to see the separate `sed` substitutions).
+`ezpath` moves files to their 'shell-friendly' equivalent: i.e. no caps, annoying punctuation, or spaces etc. to make using the filename in a shell safer and easier.
+Check the file itself to see the substitutions done.